omvrthiam/SOC-Project/README.md

 ![Suricata logs in Splunk](suricata_splunk.png)

 ## Next Steps
-Now that Splunk is ingesting logs successfully, the next steps are:
+Now that Splunk is ingesting logs successfully, the next steps for me will be:
 - Creating dashboards in Splunk for better log analysis.
 - Configuring Suricata rules for detecting attacks.
 - Implementing alerting mechanisms in Splunk.

-Stay tuned for further updates!

----
-## **Next Steps**
-✅ Configure log forwarding (Suricata logs → Splunk)
-✅ Set up attack simulation using Kali Linux
-✅ Visualize logs using Grafana
-✅ Document findings & incident response process